GoogleCloudPlatform/gcp-token-broker/README.md

 The two settings can be adjusted to tune up performance depending on the profile of the Hadoop cluster's workloads.

-You can also select a different cache backend (e.g. Memcached) with the `CACHE_BACKEND` setting.
+You can also select a different remote cache backend (e.g. Memcached) with the `REMOTE_CACHE` setting.

 #### Scalable database